CommunityAIR – devoted to restoring the lands and harbour now occupied by the Toronto Island airport to park, recreation, and cultural uses.

 The final decision of council was somewhat ambiguous.
 They did not reject the proposal outright but said that the Toronto Port Authority would have to resolve neighbourhood issues before it would be considered.
 Traffic was the chief problem.
 Later it was estimated that it would cost at least $100 million to resolve the traffic problems but others felt there were no resolutions that would work.

 Another serious concern is that the tests of the CS100 were not complete at the time of the vote.
 Only after all of the technical data is analyzed will the noise parameters of the aircraft be known.
 By the summer of 2014 the testing of the CS100 by Bombardier seems to be stalled because of technical difficulties with the plane.

 Those of us in CommunityAIR don’t know what is going on in the board rooms and back rooms, but this we do know.
 If Porter’s proposed amendments are passed by Toronto City Council we will see a quantum leap in the size and operations of the Island Airport.
 There will be jets, the runways will be lengthened by filling the harbour and lake, the number of flights will increase dramatically and the traffic, pollution and everything else that a major airport brings will literally be on the city’s doorstep.

 This is the crucial moment for the Island Airport.
-If the amendments of the Tripartite Agreement are approved, and the airport is expanded allowing jets, it will lead to a significant deterioration of the Waterfront and ultimately will harm the quality of life of all people in Toronto.
+If the airport is expanded allowing jets, it will lead to a significant deterioration of the Waterfront and ultimately will harm the quality of life of all people in Toronto.
 But if the vote is defeated then there is a very good chance that the airport will simply wither away because it is unprofitable.